Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 ## 7za

-Download [7za](https://sourceforge.net/projects/sevenzip/files/7-Zip/23.01/7z2301-extra.7z/download) and extract it in `C:\Program Files\7-Zip` (requires 7-Zip installed)
+Download [7za](https://sourceforge.net/projects/sevenzip/files/7-Zip/23.01/7z2301-extra.7z/download) and extract it in `C:\Program Files\7-Zip` (requires 7-Zip installed).

-## IcoTool
+## Icoutils

-Download [Icoutils](https://sourceforge.net/projects/unix-utils/files/icoutils/icoutils-0.32.3-x86_64.zip/download) and extract it
+Download [Icoutils](https://sourceforge.net/projects/unix-utils/files/icoutils/icoutils-0.32.3-x86_64.zip/download) and extract it.
-Add the path to the Icoutils folder to your PATH environment variable (e.g. `C:\Program Files\icoutils-0.32.3-x86_64\bin`)
+Add the path to the `Icoutils` folder to your `PATH` environment variable, e.g. `C:\Program Files\icoutils-0.32.3-x86_64\bin`.

 # Certificate Configuration

-To be able to sign executables, You need to have the Infomaniak certificate installed.
+To be able to sign executables, you need to have the Infomaniak certificate installed.
-Once installed, open kDriveExt.sln (in `extensions/windows/cfapi`) then :
+Once installed, open `F:\Projects\desktop-kDrive\extensions\windows\cfapi\kDriveExt.sln`.
+Then follow the next steps:
-- Select Package.appxmanifest
+- Select `FileExplorerExtensionPackage\Package.appxmanifest`.
-- Go to the "Packaging" tab
+- Go to the "Packaging" tab.
-- Click "Choose Certificate..." then "Select from store"
+- Click on `Choose Certificate...` then `Select from store`.
-- Copy the AUMID (located at the end of the Family Name, after the underscore)
+- Copy the `AUMID` (located at the end of the Family Name, after the underscore).
-- Create a new environment variable named `KDC_VIRTUAL_AUMID` with the copied AUMID as value
+- Create a new environment variable named `KDC_VIRTUAL_AUMID` with the copied `AUMID` as value.
-- Repeat the same steps using the USB certificate, in an environment variable named `KDC_PHYSICAL_AUMID`
+- Repeat the same steps using the USB certificate, in an environment variable named `KDC_PHYSICAL_AUMID`.
-- Update the REGVALUE_AUMID define in `Vfs/cloudproviderregistrar.cpp` file if needed
+- Update the `REGVALUE_AUMID` defined in `Vfs/cloudproviderregistrar.cpp` file if needed.

 # Build in Debug